 Students are required to record their daily exams, level or participation in Trajecsys.
-This is done by the following steps: (part of the grade)
+The following steps do this: (part of the grade)

 - Choose daily log sheet from the main menu.

 - Choose the clinical site

 - Choose the "major" the exam falls under (Upper Extremity, etc.)

 - Choose the "skill" (forearm, wrist, etc.)

 - Choose the participation level at which the exam was performed.

 - Select the number of each skill level.

 - Record pathology

 - Submit